What Do Wild Rabbits Eat in Yard

 10. Vegetable Plants

-Owners can protect their vegetable plants from rabbits using physical barriers, and repellents, or by selecting rabbit-resistant plant varieties to minimize damage.
+Such feeding behavior can lead to crop devastation in terms of quality and quantity produced.
+Owners can protect their vegetable plants from rabbits using physical barriers and repellents or by selecting rabbit-resistant plant varieties to minimize damage.